The Neatest Colombian Christmas Traditions

 These buñuelos look perfect!

-Thickened with cornstarch, this Colombian Christmas food is a custard.
-However, in my experience, the consistency can vary from being liquidy, almost like pudding, to thicker and light almost like a gelatin, to being more firm sliceable.
+In my experience, the consistency can vary from being quite runny, almost like pudding, to thicker and light like a gelatin, to even being more firm and sliceable, almost like a flan or even fudge.

-It sometimes has coconut, raisins, or nuts and pretty much always has cinnamon and is sweetened with the unrefined brown sugar cane known as panela.
+It sometimes has coconut, raisins, nuts, or some other fruit or flavoring, and it pretty much always has cinnamon and is sweetened with the unrefined brown sugar cane known as panela.

 It’s a favorite treat, and will usually be dessert at Christmas dinners at restaurants or at family gatherings for Christmas in Colombia.